open-compensation-token-license/license-token-website/wikisrc/blockchain-and-government.md

 ## Understanding Blockchain Technology

 Blockchain is essentially a decentralized database that records data in an immutable and secure manner.
 Each "block" of information is cryptographically linked to the previous one, forming a "chain."
 This method provides robust protection against tampering and fraud due to its distributed nature.
+For a deeper understanding, explore [what is blockchain](https://www.license-token.com/wiki/what-is-blockchain).

 ## Blockchain in Government Operations